 - Pictures of yourself, your car, the truck and the surrounding scene

 - Medical transcripts and doctor’s notes, especially if your injury did not present with symptoms until a day or two after the crash

 This information can be difficult to track down if you sustained serious injuries during the accident for various reasons.
 One of our skilled South Carolina truck accident attorneys can help you pull it all together.
 We make sure that all of this documentation makes it into one place, and use it to build an effective case against the truck driver, his or her company or the manufacturer to help you get the compensation you need.

 Trucking companies and their insurance carriers typically begin investigations within hours of the crash to protect their interests.
 They look for any evidence that might minimize the fault of the driver or the company.
 That’s why you need to level the playing field by contacting an attorney as soon as possible.
-At McGowan, Hood & Felder, LLC, we are committed to getting justice for our clients who have been injured or lost loved ones in South Carolina truck crashes.
+At McGowan, Hood, Felder & Phillips, LLC, we are committed to getting justice for our clients who have been injured or lost loved ones in South Carolina truck crashes.
 Please contact us to schedule a free consultation with a dedicated South Carolina truck accident attorney.